 The Bush School is committed to fulfilling the school mission through anti-racist practices and actions, inclusive curriculum, and professional development for all faculty and staff to assist in furthering these principles.
 We believe that centering this work and these conversations is an opportunity for all of us to grow when it comes to intercultural fluency.

 We move this work forward with our students through partnership between student affinity groups and the Office of Intercultural Affairs, drop-in office hours in the Center for Intercultural Action, as well as classroom visits and activities with the Director of Intercultural Affairs.
 These practices are equally important with our faculty and staff and we engage in this work through professional development opportunities, divisional meetings, and all-staff meetings, as well as lesson planning support.
-Every department has the opportunity to partner with the Office of Intercultural Affairs to ensure that the diversity, equity, and inclusion efforts and our work in becoming an anti-racist institution is moving forward across the Bush community.

 The Bush School builds a sense of place and belonging on two campuses that are emotionally and physically safe for students, reflect the values of truth, beauty, and purpose, and foster connections between and among students and adults.
 The Seattle and Methow campuses provide a bridge between Eastern and Western Washington, opening new avenues of exploration, collaboration, and appreciation for students, faculty, and community members of both regions.